 top of page

-E Road Bikes
+E Road & Gravel Bikes

 "There are many myths associated with ebikes which deter 'real' bike riders from even trying an e-bike.
 Here are the seven biggest myths about e-bikes:

-• You don't have to pedal an E-Bike, just turn the throttle
+• You don't have to pedal an E-Bike, just turn the throttle (this defines an emoped or emotor bike).

-• E-bikes aren't good exercise
+• E-bikes aren't good exercise (you are still pedalling and get good exercise)

-• E-bikes are for people who can't ride conventional bikes
+• E-bikes are for people who can't ride conventional bikes (possibly true in some cases)

 E-bikes are becoming the new normal and have many advantages for the everyday rider.
 The terms e-bike and electric bicycle today are often used as synonyms for pedelecs.
 A pedelec is a type of electric bicycle where the rider's pedalling is assisted by a small electric motor."

 Since I included Julia's article I have come to appreciate that there is an even bigger myth that is spread and reinforced by the cycling community.
 That is, that the term e-bike can be applied to all bikes with electric motors.
 As a result, the pros and cons of specific types of bikes with electrical motors can be used to support or denigrate all types of electrically propelled bikes.
-I have included a chapter in this blog called 'Not All E-Bikes Are The Same' and you can click on the title to be taken to the article.
+I have included a chapter in this blog called 'Not All E-Bikes Are The Same' and you can click on the link to be taken to the article.

 As one gets older and joints get stiffer its great to know that you can still go for rides on your choice of e bike type and get assistance when you need it rather than having to either give up or join supported rides so that you leave the ride when mountains get to steep or headwinds make riding really uncomfortable.